dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 <br>

 **`Key Tasks Completed:`**
-- Configured a dual Domain Controller environment (DC01 & DC02) for redundancy and high availability.
+- Engineered a dual Domain Controller architecture (DC01/DC02) to simulate high availability and fault tolerance in an enterprise environment.
-- Designed network architecture using NAT (internet access) and an isolated internal network.
+- Designed segmented network architecture using NAT (external) and isolated internal networks to reduce attack surface and mirror real-world infrastructure.
-- Assigned static IP addresses to ensure consistent communication for Active Directory services.
+- Implemented static IP addressing for critical systems to ensure consistent DNS resolution and reliable domain communication.
-- Installed and configured Active Directory Domain Services (AD DS), DNS, and DHCP.
+- Deployed Active Directory Domain Services (AD DS), DNS, and DHCP to establish core identity and network services.
-- Deployed a new Active Directory forest (LAB.local) and promoted DC01 as the primary Domain Controller.
+- Built a new Active Directory forest (**`LAB.local`**) and promoted DC01 as the primary Domain Controller.
-- Joined DC02 to the domain and promoted it as a secondary Domain Controller.
+- Integrated and promoted DC02 as a secondary Domain Controller to support redundancy and directory replication.
-- Configured DNS for proper name resolution and followed best practices for multi-DC environments.
+- Configured DNS for multi-DC support, ensuring accurate name resolution and service reliability.
-- Verified Active Directory health using replication tools (repadmin, AD Sites and Services).
+- Validated AD health and replication using tools such as **`repadmin`** and Active Directory Sites and Services.
-- Configured and authorized DHCP with a scoped IP range for client devices.
+- Configured and authorized DHCP with a defined scope (**`192.168.1.100–200`**) to automate client IP assignment.
-- Optimized network settings by disabling DNS registration on the NAT adapter to prevent conflicts.
+- Optimized network configuration by disabling DNS registration on external interfaces to prevent conflicts.
-- Tested domain functionality and verified DNS resolution across domain controllers.
+- Performed system validation using **`ipconfig`** and **`nslookup`** to confirm.

 **`Overview:`**